2d0r/2d0r/README.md

 #### ▶️ I'm currently working on

-- a game mode for visually-impaired pupils to learn music through the WeJam experience
-- designing landing pages as a freelancer
+- redesigning WeJam's landing site, to enhance the user experience, in line with branding

 #### 🤓 I'm currently learning

-- the Back-end Developer modules at The Learning People, which include Python, Django, SQL and APIs
+- Machine Learning/AI Engineer Journey by Skillsoft

 #### 🔭 Current Goal

-Finish my studies and find a job as Full-Stack or Front-End Developer in London.
+Applying for Full-Stack or Front-End Developer roles in London or remote.

 ## 👨‍🔬 Work Experience

-#### Web Developer, WeJam  `Jun 2021 - present`
+#### Web Developer, WeJam  `Jun 2022 - present`

 ##### Front-End
 - Designed and implemented user-friendly, responsive, and mobile-first features for the WeJam React app using React, SASS and CSS Animations.